tianyi-lab/Superfiltering/README.md

 <a ><img src="images/intro.png" alt="overview" style="width: 50%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

-**Top**: Comparison of data filtering for instruction tuning of a student model. (a) The filter model is a strong proprietary LLM, e.g. ChatGPT, which can be time-consuming and expensive but usually performs promisingly. (b) The filter model is the student model itself or a similar-sized open-source LLM, which is still time-consuming but free to use. (c) **Weak-to-strong superfiltering** proposed by this paper, which utilizes a much smaller filter model, e.g. GPT-2, to train a stronger student LLM.
+**Top**: Comparison of data filtering for instruction tuning of a student model. (a) The filter model is a strong proprietary LLM, e.g. ChatGPT, which can be time-consuming and expensive but usually performs promisingly. (b) The filter model is the student model itself or a similar-sized open-source LLM, which is still time-consuming but free to use. (c) **Weak-to-strong Superfiltering** proposed by this paper, which utilizes a much smaller filter model, e.g. GPT-2, to train a stronger student LLM.
 We find it costs much less time but maintains the performance. <br>
 **Bottom**: Comparisons of two student models finetuned using 5% data selected by LLaMA2-7B and GPT-2 from the Alpaca dataset. (d) Both models trained on 5% data outperform the baseline model trained on 100% data. (e) GPT-2 as the superfilter speeds up data filtering by 20 times.

+### Superfiltering with Diversity

+Motivated by recent work that further includes Diversity metrics in the data selection process, we introduce an extended version of Superfiltering, **Superfiltering** with **D**iversity (**Superfiltering.D**).
+We hypothesize that the diversity metrics work better when implemented on a high-quality data subset than the whole dataset with mixed quality.
+Thus we propose to first utilize Superfiltering to select a subset with relatively high quality, then further utilize [Facility Location Function](https://apricot-select.readthedocs.io/en/latest/functions/facilityLocation.html#:~:text=Facility%20location%20functions%20are%20general,and%20their%20nearest%20chosen%20point.) to further compress the selected data number.
+Compared with other diversity metrics, the Facility Location Function can strike a balance between capturing diversity and ensuring the representation of different clusters or regions within the data, it ensures a global view of the given high-quality subset.
+To further preserve the efficiency of our Superfiltering.D, we utilize ```sentence-transformers/all-MiniLM-L6-v2``` as the encoder, which only has approximately 80M parameters.
+In our preliminary experiments on the Alpaca and Alpaca-GPT4 dataset, where we first select 20% of the data by Superfiltering, then utilize the Facility Location Function to further select 2% of the data. **The models trained with 2% of the data have a comparable or better performance than full data models.**

+The benefits of our **Superfiltering.D**:
+1. We can compress the data selected to 2%, which further greatly improves the efficiency of Instruction Tuning.
+2. This 2-step method, considering diversity only on the high-quality subset, relaxes the strong reliance on fancy encoders, ensuring that small encoders can work effectively.
+3. This 2-step method greatly improves the efficiency of the diversity metrics, both the encoder and the diversity metric only need to compute on a subset rather than the whole great dataset.

 ## Highlights

 * We reveal the **strong consistency between small and large LLMs in perceiving and evaluating the difficulty of instruction tuning data**, which provides insights into understanding the difference between small and large models.
 * We propose the first method of Superfiltering that utilizes **a small LM, e.g., GPT-2 (124M), to select data for instruction tuning and brings significant speedups to the LLM finetuning pipeline**.
 * Superfiltering is a **plug-and-play** method that precises in **allocating high-quality and informative data** improving LLM instruction tuning.
+* Our preliminary experiments show that by adding a simple diversity metric, our **Superfiltering.D** can use **only 2% of the data to defeat the full data model** on Alpaca and Alpaca-GPT4.

 ## Install